 What I like most about these wallets are the slots they have in them and the plastic tabs to label your categories.

-As far as price goes, it’s pretty affordable and will last.
+As far as price goes, it’s one of the most affordable wallets and will last.
 I found my tastes had changed and with a new Michael Kors wallet for Christmas, I wanted to switch it up.

 The Bella Taylor Wallets are a cloth design that is quite adorable with the buckle hardware in the front.
 I did find the colors and designs to be quite limited, but the inside is bright and easy to get to.